alexeyandriyash/alexeyandriyash.github.io/README.md

-= Alexey Andriyash
+# Alexey Andriyash

-== Passionate Research and Development Software Engineer, Software Engineering Manager
+## Research and Development Software Engineer, Software Engineering Manager

 Experience from research to production-ready and in-service integrated solution